joausaga/reportbytwitter/README.md

 The functioning of participa is based on **hashtags**, these are the key elements on which the initiatives supported by participa leverage on.
 Because of this, it can work only with hashtag-supported social networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
-Currently, *only Twitter is available* but next Facebook and Google Plus will be also included.
+Currently, *only Twitter is available*.

 The remaining concepts of participa's model are the initiatives, campaigns, and challenges, which all are logically related.
 The **initiatives** are the elements in which the details about the public consultants are defined.
 In the initiative